-The 'basics' are non-violence, truthfulness, nonstealing, non-sexual behavior, and nongreediness.
+The 'basics' are non-violence, truthfulness, nonstealing, non-lewdness, and non-greediness.
 These are known as the five YAMAS.

-1. Non-violence means not causing harm to living beings; it means being a vegetarian and being sensitive about how one's thoughts, words, and deeds affect ones self and others.
+1. Non-violence means not causing harm to living beings; it means being a vegetarian and being sensitive about how one's thoughts, words, and deeds affect one's own self and others.